-At the beginning of the year, there will be inductions for you and your ECTs to complete.
-This will support you to understand the purpose and structure of year two, which is different to year one.
-The table below provides you with a high-level overview of what the inductions will consist of, but further detail can be found later in the programme guide under the sections on ECT training and mentor support.
+At the beginning of the year, ECTs and mentors will have an induction to complete.
+This will help both ECTs and mentors to understand the purpose and structure of year two, which is different to year one.
+The table below provides you with a high-level overview of what the inductions will consist of, but further detail can be found later in the programme guide under the sections on ECT training and mentor interactions.